scalableinternetservices/ucsb_website/_slide_src/09_relational_databases_db_concurrency_and_query_analysis.md

 # Question

-> Can we blindly execute transaction in parallel?
+> Can we blindly execute transactions in parallel?

 ---

 # Answer

-> Can we blindly execute transaction in parallel?
+> Can we blindly execute transactions in parallel?

 __No__